Dhanashri-Patil26/Hospital-Landing-Website/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-Thank you for choosing the Hospital-Landing-Website🚀.